 Hey guys!
 I hope everyone is still alive in their fantasy hockey seasons.
 In lieu of daily notes, I'm going to preview Monday's games since at this point in the season, I'm not sure daily notes will serve much purpose.
 Depending on feedback (please give some!), I will continue to do this over the last two weeks of the season or I will return to daily notes.
 I am going to focus solely on the games, so if you want to plan ahead past today, use my playoff schedule breakdown here to help yourself out.
 You can always ask me any questions you have as well.
-Let's get to it!Please, blog, may I have some more?
+Let's get to it!

 Hey everyone!
 Hopefully your fantasy seasons are still going as we enter the last month of the season.
 Instead of normal daily notes, I'm going to discuss one situation for every team throughout the league.
 We'll get back to normal notes on Wednesday morning, but I feel like this was a good chance of pace to highlight some new developments around the NHL.
-Let's get to it!Please, blog, may I have some more?
+Let's get to it!

 It took a few injuries, but we finally had some goaltender movement.
 Petr Mrazek, who appeared to be Detroit's franchise goalie less than two years ago, is now a member of the Flyers.
 In return, Detroit received two conditional draft picks.
 Best case scenario, they'll get a 2nd and 3rd round picks.
 Worst case, they only get a 4th.
 So what is the fantasy impact?
 I've been writing for a few weeks that Mrazek should be owned everywhere because he was finally playing well.
 That's clear as day now going to a much better situation in Philly, so grab him if he's still available.
 As for in Detroit, it should be Jimmy Howard's show.
 He has a .910 save percentage this season, which is closer to his career norm than last season's .927 in 26 games.
 I don't see him as being much more than a desperation play going forward outside of the best matchups.
 Let's take a look at what else happened over the last two nights:

 We've gone without daily notes for five days due to Razzball crashing for a short period of time.
 The good news is that the problem is fixed and that we are backed!
 I'm not going to go through every single game over the past five days because at this point, some of it would be outdated.
 I'm going to go through each team in the league and write a little bit about each of them.
 Let's get right to it!

 Goals were plentiful around the NHL on Thursday night, none more than in Florida where the Panthers went eight ball, corner pocket on the Ducks.
 The Panthers won 8-3 with Radim Vrbata leading the way.
 Vrbata netted his seventh career hat trick and his first three goals as a Panther on six shots.
 That brings him to 9 points in 10 games with elite shots and solid PIM.
 I wouldn't expect the PIM to last but the points and shots should be plenty to make him a hold.
 He's available in over 50% of leagues right now so grab Vrbata while you can.
 He's a clear must own in 12'ers and probably should be owned in 10'ers as well.
 Let's take a look at what else happened over the last two nights: